mohsinjavedcheema/cee/README.md

 # cee
-A PHP and MySQL Exam taking application migrated to docker compose
+Computer Easy Exam - A PHP and MySQL Exam taking application migrated to docker compose